mkbabb/parse-that/docs/tranches/B/PROGRESS.md

    `81b2a0a`; never rewrite A–A3.
 4. Preserve the terminal N2-F0 root and `/tmp/f0-raw.ndjson` exactly.
 Do not repair, rerun, clean, move, or reseal them.
+5. Preserve both N2a loci exactly.
+Do not repair, merge, rerun, clean, copy, or reseal them.
-5. Do not create another task.
-At most one correction packet may return to the same task `019fb12c-2624-7732-909a-e1e87ce7ef24`, using only the fresh absent N2a root after the exact owner ruling, absolute Ohm pins, and source-resolution preflight are reproduced.
+6. Do not create another task.
+At most one N2b packet may return to the same idle task `019fb12c-2624-7732-909a-e1e87ce7ef24`, using only the fresh absent literal Aug-2 N2b root after both N2a censuses and direct Ohm pins are reproduced.
 No packet was sent by the owner ruling turn.
-6. First compare the mechanism to pinned Dubroy/Warth/Ohm and GPeg controls;
-   reproducing prior art earns no novelty.
-Then compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
+7. Run source-resolution preflight first with no shell date derivation, variables, or redirection; every path and output is machine-bound to the literal writer root.
+If GREEN, compare the mechanism to pinned Dubroy/ Warth/Ohm and GPeg controls; reproducing prior art earns no novelty.
+Compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
 Append EOF/assert final offset.
 Bind full examined/EOF dependencies, action/effect identity, complete products, allocation/GC/retained heap, and unit-bearing K-edit break-even.
-7. N-IETM targets PL-BE only.
+8. N-IETM targets PL-BE only.
 PL-BE may establish local utility, not novelty.
    Descriptive local 2x/3x edit ratios grant no strict-law milestone.
 Freeze the root on the first stale product, unequal selection, schema drift, cache contamination, or hostile failure.
-8. Fresh Sol critiques only an immutable scientifically completed N2a; owner agglomerates and stops.
+9. Fresh Sol critiques only an immutable scientifically completed N2b; owner agglomerates and stops.
-   N-DNF, N-WRR, N-GLL, L2/L3, CSS product work, clean audits, package/API, consumer migration, release, and BBNF remain blocked.
+   N-DNF-BIR, N-WRR, N-GLL, L2/L3, CSS product work, clean audits, package/API, consumer migration, release, and BBNF remain blocked.

 `FINAL.md` remains an open gate ledger.
 Tranche B is not closeable.